ULHPC/tutorials/advanced/R/README.md

 ## Warm-up Session -- Simple Plotting

 ### From Single Dataset
-Movies dataset, derived from data at [IMDB](imdb.com) is a sample dataset provided in `ggplot2` for testing purpose.
-Its data description is available [here](http://had.co.nz/data/movies/description.pdf).
+Movies dataset, derived from data provided by [IMDB](http://imdb.com) is a sample dataset available in `ggplot2` for testing purpose.
+Its data description can be found [here](http://had.co.nz/data/movies/description.pdf).
 Thus, when loading `ggplot2` library, this dataset is available under the name: `movies`.

 (OPTIONAL) An other way to get the dataset would be to download, extract and read it with: